selimslab/selimslab.github.io/_NOTES/philosophy/books-on-philosophy.md

 tags: books soc
 ---

+Tao Te Ching

 Enchiridion

-Tao Te Ching

 Meditations by Marcus Aurelius

 On the Shortness of Life by Seneca

-Rubáiyát of Omar Khayyám
+Rubaiyat of Omar Khayyam

 The Art of War

 Die Kunst, glücklich zu sein by Schopenhauer

-The Prince

-Tao: The Watercourse Way by Alan Watts

-Great Thinkers

 Man's Search for Meaning, Viktor Frankl